aaaapai/PojavLauncher/README.md

 - [License](#license)
 - [Contributing](#contributing)
 - [Credits & Third party components and their licenses](#credits--third-party-components-and-their-licenses-if-available)

+## New-Features
+- A Modrinth modpack installer
+- New special buttons (Force Quit/Logs) for custom controls!
+- Spoon.

 ## Introduction
 * PojavLauncher is a Minecraft: Java Edition launcher for Android and iOS based on [Boardwalk](https://github.com/zhuowei/Boardwalk).